 Even the best and most independent employees may, from time-to-time, come across a question that requires a bit more research.
-And, as they work remotely, they can’t just stand up and come to their manager’s desk to seek help.
-Not mentioning time differences.
+If these employees work remotely, they can’t just stand up and come to their manager’s desk to seek help.

 To keep your knowledge base relevant, encourage your agents to update the company’s knowledge base or add new answers to foster a knowledge-sharing environment.
-This ensures that vital information is not restricted to one or just a few employees in the team.

 You can empower your remote team by creating an internal knowledge base using LiveAgent.
-It includes creating categories based on your products, services, or types of customers and allows you to add knowledgebase articles, feedback boards, and Forums.
+It enables you to create categories based on your products, services, or types of customers and allows you to add knowledgebase articles, feedback boards, and forums.

-But, apart from that, it’s possible to create different content for agents and customers.
+Apart from that, it’s possible to create different content for agents and customers.
 You can add separate categories and articles that are not accessible to the public, and can only be seen by your agents.

 A centralized, universal inbox with all client queries logged in one place is a must-have and one of the most vital elements of great customer service.
 That’s why emails should only be used to deal with messages from clients and not to manage projects when working with a remote team.

-We mention that because, unfortunately, many organizations incorporate this kind of communication to their “project management approach.”
+Unfortunately, many organizations incorporate this kind of communication with a “project management approach.”
 An endless flurry of emails can quickly become overwhelming and messy, turning inboxes into clutter.

-That’s why to build an awesome remote customer care team; you need a cloud-based project management tool.
-With this kind of solution, your team can access the information they need in seconds, find solutions with the help of IT experts, have a glance at all current projects and stakeholders and get a general overview of what’s happening within a team or a company regardless of where they are located.
+That’s why if you want to build an awesome remote customer care team you need a cloud-based project management tool.
+With this kind of solution, your team can access the information they need in seconds, find solutions with the help of IT experts, have a glance at all current projects, stakeholders and get a general overview of what’s happening within a team or a company regardless of where they are located.

 There are many project management tools that you can implement to make sure the inboxes of your remote workers are only used to resolve client inquiries.
-You can choose Trello, Asana, Stackfield, monday.com.
+Here are a few: Trello, Asana, Stackfield, monday.com, ProofHub.

 Set clear, mutually-agreed objectives for your remote workers.
 They need to have a career path and goals they can pursue.

-Define key performance indicators (KPIs) with each member of your remote team and reward their hard work if they manage to achieve them.
-Allow them to focus on essential tasks, reach both professional and personal goals, and move up through the business.
+Define key performance indicators (KPIs) with each member of your remote team and reward their hard work if they achieve them.
+Allow them to focus on essential tasks, reach both professional and personal goals, and move up “the corporate ladder.”
 It’s important to remember that employees want to grow, because if they don’t have the option, they may get demotivated and, in the long run, decide to leave your company.